IHSD/node-notif/README.md

 | HTTP_PORT | Port to server HTTP requests |
 | WS_PORT | Port to server websockets |

+To generate a random set of variables:
+`chmod +x ./bin/gen_env.sh && ./bin/gen_env.sh`
+Add `--export=TRUE` if you want them exported to the system
 ### Authentication

 To create notifications, we need to specify 2 headers.